A Beginner's Guide to Garage Roof Sheets

 Metal Roofing Sheets

 Metal roofing sheets are the strongest of the three main options.
-Often made from galvanised steel, these metal sheets are exceptionally sturdy and will protect your garage against adverse weather as well as impact from falling debris.
-While metal roof sheets are slightly more difficult to work with and install due to their weight and toughness, they more than make up for this with their reliability and long lifespan.
+Often made from galvanised steel, these metal sheets are exceptionally sturdy and will protect your garage against adverse weather as well as the impact of falling debris.
+While metal roof sheets are slightly more difficult to work with and install due to their weight and toughness, they more than makeup for this with their reliability and long lifespan.

 Polycarbonate Roofing Sheets